LispCookbook/cl-cookbook/process.md

 ### Using cognates - parallel equivalents of Common Lisp counterparts

-Cognates are argubaly the raison d’etre of the lparallel library.
+Cognates are arguably the raison d’etre of the lparallel library.
 These constructs are what truly provide parallelism in the lparallel.
 Note, however, that most (if not all) of these constructs are built on top of futures and promises.